i8beef/botvac-wifi/README.md

 ## Setup
 ### Hardware
 Any ESP8266 with 1MB or larger flash can be used with this program.
-I'm using a Witty Cloud Module ([for example this one](https://www.aliexpress.com/item/ESP8266/32643464555.html)).
-This is an ESP-12F module with a breakout board for easier development and it can be USB powered with power regulation.
-It also includes a daughter board with a serial bridge and all resistors etc. for easier flashing.

 There is a card edge connector on each side of the main board (labelled P7 on top side and P25 on the bottom side) at the front right corner (when viewed from the front of the bot) of the bot.
 The pins are as follows:

 Top: